10yard/dkafe/readme.md

 ![DKAFE awards](https://github.com/10yard/dkafe/blob/master/artwork/about/awards.png)

-Pauline helps out providing game information, score targets and unlock requirements as you walk towards an arcade machine.
+Pauline helps out by providing game information, score targets and unlock requirements as you walk towards an arcade machine.

 You begin with 500 coins, and you must collect coins which are thrown by Donkey Kong.
 You'll be charged 100 coins to launch a game.
 Be aware of the countdown timer too,  if the timer runs out you'll lose 150 coins!